Is a closed-loop system a meaningful way to reduce environmental impact, or is it just another buzzword in the sea of corporate greenwashing?

-The closed-loop or circular economy is re-emerging, however, as an economic system in which businesses operate in a way that minimizes waste and maximizes resources much like our ancestors.
-In a closed-loop system, materials are reused or recycled instead of discarded as waste.
+Now, as the climate crisis is impacting all areas of our lives, the closed-loop or circular economy is re-emerging in full force as an economic system in which businesses can operate in a way that minimizes waste and maximizes resources — much like our ancestors did.
+In a closed-loop system, materials are reused or recycled instead of being discarded as waste.

 What is the circular economy?